metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `additional_roles` (List of String) AdditionalRoles is a chained list of Role ARNs which the provider will sequentially assume before assuming the Role
-- `auth` (Attributes) Auth defines the information necessary to authenticate against AWSif not set aws sdk will infer credentials from your environmentsee: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials (see [below for nested schema](#nestedatt--spec--provider--aws--auth))
+- `auth` (Attributes) Auth defines the information necessary to authenticate against AWS if not set aws sdk will infer credentials from your environment see: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials (see [below for nested schema](#nestedatt--spec--provider--aws--auth))
 - `external_id` (String) AWS External ID set on assumed IAM roles
 - `prefix` (String) Prefix adds a prefix to all retrieved values.
 - `role` (String) Role is a Role ARN which the provider will assume